jdnordy/joshuadavidnordstrom/_writings/This-Website.md

 ### 1. Difficult to persistent state across the website

 In an SPA, this is no problem.
 React handles state management well especially when including something like Redux to enforce the flux paradigm.
 But, a Next.js website is not an SPA.
-When "
+When [linking](https://nextjs.org/docs/api-reference/next/link) to a different [route](https://nextjs.org/docs/api-reference/next/router),

 ### 2. Forced to write _"bad"_ React for consistent layout across pages

 ### 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1NDg2NjEyNywtMTE3NzE0OTk4NSwyMz
+eyJoaXN0b3J5IjpbMTQyMTEyMTM2NiwtMTE3NzE0OTk4NSwyMz
 Q3OTk1NzcsLTkwNjUzNTI5MywtMjE1NjI0OTE5LC01MzczNDMy
 NzBdfQ==
 -->